|

 carried out in a theatre, that part of the process is a production

 process.
-It has a set-up, it has particular
+It has a set-up, it has

-rooms.
-We need to know this to
+have particular rooms.
+We need to know

-are managed are intrinsically different.
+production parts are managed are intrinsically different.

 How can we be sure that intervention is a production